How are Funders Helping in the Health Crisis?

 Registered charity number: 1084412

 Clore Duffield Foundation is a major supporter of capital arts developments, with a particular interest in learning spaces within performing arts, education, health and social care.
 It has sent a strong message of understanding and flexibility in response to the health crisis, offering flexibility in deadlines and events, whilst expressing a desire to continue funding as normal.
-It has a small staff team and has warned the office may need to close.
 To find out more click here.